mjgreen145/mjgreen145.github.io/_posts/2015-12-24-profile-driven-development.markdown

 ![Visualising the data makes problems easy to spot](/static/profile-driven-development/profile_before_highlighted.png) *Visualising the data makes problems easy to spot*

 Looking at the code, I realise that we're using [Handlebars](http://handlebarsjs.com/) to convert template URLs into actual URLs.
 But the real crippling factor, is that we're re-compiling the template string _every time_ we generate a URL.
-Compilation of a template string into a compiled temaplte is slow - intentionally so.
+Compilation of a template string into a compiled template is slow - intentionally so.
 By doing most of the work up-front, the runtime action of turning a compiled template into a populated string can be made as fast as possible.

 With this information uncovered, a fix is easy.
 We _could_ compile the template string and save it for re-use.
 But, the template is slightly different for each product on the website, so we'd have to do at least one compilation per request.
 A better alternative, which avoids the use of a library entirely, is to simply use `String.replace()` to replace each variable in the string for the value we want.